Farm to School

 Please click on the links below to learn more:

-December 2017 Update: Food Service now has a Food Dehydrator In-House and will offer apple/kale chips to students as another veggie or fruit choice during lunch service.
+December 2017 Update: School Nutrition Department now has a Food Dehydrator In-House and will offer apple/kale chips to students as another veggie or fruit choice during lunch service.
 Thank you Live 54218 for funding this project!

 2017 Classroom Sample Recipe: